meenulekha/tp/docs/UserGuide.md

 * There should be no “/” in each parameter.
 * There should be only one field rather than multiple fields.
 * Updated information should be different from the original.

+### Grouping a person : `group`

+Assigns a group to a participant or a staff.

+Format: `group <id> [<group number>]`

+* You can only randomly assign a person to an existing group.
+* The `<id>` refers to the identification number of the contact in the list
+* The `<group number>` can be any positive integer
+* You can only group staff and participant, sponsor cannot be grouped

+Examples:
+* `group 1`
+* `group 1 3`

+Tips for Group:
+* Not typing the group number will randomly assign the person into an existing group.

+Cautions / Warnings for Group:
+* When no group exist you cannot randomly assign a person into a group.

+### Grouping randomly listed persons : `grouprandom`

+Assigns a random group to each participant and staff that are currently listed.

+Format: `grouprandom <maximum group size>`

+* The `<maximum group size>` refers to the maximum number of people in a group
+* The `<maximum group size>` can be any positive integer
+* You can only group staff and participant, sponsor cannot be grouped

+Example:
+* `grouprandom 3`

 ### Commenting a person : `comment`